despondency/toggl-task/README.md

 # Introduction

-This service is allowing the upload of a receipt in png,jpeg,pdf.
+This service allows the upload of a receipt in png,jpeg,pdf.
 Uses Google Document AI to scan it, stores the raw receipt on local disk and uploads scanned results to MongoDB

 ## Dependencies